Best chair beds – single sofa beds for hosting guests when you have limited space

 Reasons to avoid

-If you have a little more space – and a lot more budget – to play with, then Darlings of Chelsea's Weymouth loveseat sofa bed offers a classic look that scores big on comfort.
+If you have a little more space – and a lot more budget – to play with, then Darlings of Chelsea's Weymouth loveseat sofa bed offers a classic look that I found scored big on comfort.

-Fiber-wrapped foam or feather-wrapped foam seat cushions make this chair bed comfortable enough to use as your everyday living room seating, with the pull-out mattress meaning no-one will guess it hides a bed in its depths.
+Fiber-wrapped foam or feather-wrapped foam seat cushions make this chair bed comfortable enough to use as your everyday living room seating, and the hidden pull-out mattress means that no one will guess it hides a bed in its depths.

 There are over 175 upholstery options to choose from, along with a choice of coordinated or contrasting piping, and four options of leg colour.
 Plus, if you want to blend a sofa bed in with a larger living room suite then the Weymouth collection also offers armchair and sofa options (as well as four larger sofa bed variations).
 The 12cm deep mattress with either pocket-spring or memory foam construction means guest comfort is extremely well catered for too.

-If you can accommodate the 128cm loveseat width but have difficult access to navigate, then for a slight increase in price this chair bed can also be built with removable arms to give you some vital extra wiggle room on delivery day – genius.
-Take a look at Darlings of Chelsea discount codes to make sure you're getting the best price available.
+If you can accommodate the 128cm loveseat width but have difficult access to navigate, then for a slight price increase this chair bed can also be built with removable arms to give you some vital extra wiggle room on delivery day – genius.

 Best mid-range chair bed